SamaanAnalyst/Amazon_Vine_Analysis/README.md

 ## Conclusions and Limitations

 Based on the results of the Amazon electronics reviews, we can conclude that:
-- In general, independent and unpaid product reviews on Amazon are more frequently favorable than sponsored reviews,
+- In general, independent and unpaid product reviews on Amazon are more frequently favorable than incentivized reviews.
 - Sponsoring reviews is a top-rated marketing strategy to advertise products; however, in the specific case of electronics, the paid reviews were more reserved in their evaluation than their unpaid counterparts with a 5-star distribution of 42.04% and 46.39%, respectively.
 - Based on this analysis, we do not recommend investing in the Vine program for incentivized reviewing services as it did not prove more valuable than random feedback.
 - There are limitations to this dataset regarding reviews' text availability and sales revenue.
-- Further analysis is recommended to investigate the impact of reviews on sales and possibly building a machine learning model to better understand and predict the syntax of positive language used to influence the sales of a product.
+Thus, further analysis is recommended to investigate the impact of reviews on sales and possibly building a machine learning model to better understand and predict the syntax of positive language used to influence the sales of a product.

 ---